 Relations with China

 One more example of the cultural ties with China is coinage.
-Korea had long used Chinese currency but began to mint its own coinage from 996 CE.
-These coins imitated those of the earlier Chinese Tang dynasty (618 – 907 CE) and were made of iron and copper.
+Korea had long used Chinese currency but began to mint its own coinage from 996.
+These coins imitated those of the earlier Chinese Tang dynasty (618 – 907) and were made of iron and copper.
 Even the 'heavy coin of the Qianyuan period' inscription was translated from the Chinese Qianyuan zhongbao) to the Korean Konwonchungbo.
 The Goryeo mint did add an identifying mark such as 'Eastern kingdom' (Tongkuk) on the reverse side of their coins.
 As with Chinese coins, the Korean coins had a square central hole.
-An alternative to coins was the unbyong (aka hwalgu) silver vases which were made from 1101 CE.
+An alternative to coins was the unbyong (aka hwalgu) silver vases which were made from 1101.
 The vases took the shape of the Goryeo empire and were marked as legitimate currency by having the official state seal engraved on them.

 Paper, Printing & Paintings